 Solitaire Capital India & Anr.
 (Appellant) filed a Company Petition No.94/2019 under Section 241 and 242 of the Companies Act, 2013 against Vipul Sez Developers Pvt.
 Ltd. & Anr before Hon'ble NCLT, New Delhi Bench, again seeking the same interim prayers which were rejected earlier on three occasions.
 Respondents namely Vipul Limited & others responded to the said Company Petition by filing Application being C.A.
 No. -422/C-III/ND/201 u/s 8 of Arbitration & Conciliation Act questioning the Jurisdiction of Hon'ble NCLT as the Parties are before Arbitral Tribunal and seized of the dispute/matter.
 Hon'ble NCLT despite observing and recording that the parties are before the Arbitral Tribunal passed a conditional order dated 09.08.2019 granting injunction on the piece of land admeasuring 7 acres purchased vide sale deed no. 3543 dated 12.05.2006 till the decision on the application filed by the Appellant u/s 17 of Arbitration & Conciliation Act or Decision of Hon'ble NCLT in relation to Application being C.A.
 No. -422/C-III/ND/201 u/s 8 of Arbitration & Conciliation Act WHICHEVER IS EARLIER.
 Arbitral Tribunal rejected the application of Appellant u/s 17 of Arbitration Act vide its order dated 12.12.2019.
-The Appellant (Claimants before Hon'ble Arbitral Tribunal) have challenged the said rejection order of Hon'ble Arbitral Tribunal before Hon'ble Delhi High Court and the same is still pending till date.
+The Appellant (Claimants before Hon'ble Arbitral Tribunal) have challenged the said rejection order of Hon'ble Arbitral Tribunal before Hon'ble Delhi High Court and The said Appeal has been dismissed as withdrawn vide Order dated 18.04.2022 passed by Hon'ble High Court of Delhi, New Delhi.
 Appellant approached the Hon'ble Supreme Court & the Hon'ble Supreme Court vide its order dated 09.01.2020 directed the Hon'ble NCLT to dispose off the application C.A.
 No. -422/C-III/ND/201 u/s 8 of Arbitration & Conciliation Act questioning the Jurisdiction of Hon'ble NCLT within 10 days.
 Vipul Ltd. informed the Hon'ble NCLT of Hon'ble Supreme Court Order dated 09.01.2020 on 15.01.2020.
-Matter was listed on 22.01.2020 & adjourned to 24.01.2020 for arguments on the application u/s 8 of Arbitration & Conciliation Act and the same is still pending till date.
+Matter was listed on 22.01.2020 & adjourned to 24.01.2020 for arguments on the application u/s 8 of Arbitration & Conciliation Act.
 Arguments on the application u/s 8 of Arbitration & Conciliation Act were concluded and Hon'ble NCLT dismissed the application u/s 8 of Arbitration & Conciliation Act.
-The Company has challenged the said dismissal order of Hon'ble NCLT before Hon'ble NCLAT and the same is still pending till date.
+The Company had filed Appeal no 11 of 2021 against the order dated 04.01.2021 passed by NCLT, had been dismissed by Hon'ble NCLAT vide their order dated 20.01.2022.
+The Company had also filed Appeal No 60 of 2020 against which the Hon'ble NCLT granted a stay on 7 acres of land purchased vide sale deed 3543 dated 12.05.2006 which has been dismissed vide order dated 20.01.2022.
+The Company inter-alia has preferred a Civil Appeal being C.A.
+No. 2580 of 2022 and C. A. No. 2648 of 2022 before Hon'ble Supreme Court and the same are pending for adjudication.